diogogithub/gnu-social/docs/developer/src/core/overview.md

-# GNU social at a high level
+# Overview of GNU social's Core Internals

 GNU social's execution begins at `public/index.php`, which gets called by the webserver for all requests.
 This is handled by the